kumahq/kuma/docs/cmd/kumactl/kumactl_install_control-plane.md

-      --cni-conf-name string                        set the CNI configuration name (default "kuma-cni.conf") --cni-enabled                                 install Kuma with CNI instead of proxy init container --cni-net-dir string                          set the CNI install directory (default "/etc/cni/multus/net.d") --cni-registry string                         registry for the image of the Kuma CNI component (default "docker.io/lobkovilya")
+      --cni-conf-name string                        set the CNI configuration name (default "kuma-cni.conf") --cni-enabled                                 install Kuma with CNI instead of proxy init container --cni-net-dir string                          set the CNI install directory (default "/etc/cni/multus/net.d") --cni-registry string                         registry for the image of the Kuma CNI component (default "docker.io/kumahq")
-      --cni-repository string                       repository for the image of the Kuma CNI component (default "install-cni")
-      --cni-version string                          version of the image of the Kuma CNI component (default "0.0.9") --control-plane-registry string               registry for the image of the Kuma Control Plane component (default "docker.io/kumahq")
+      --cni-repository string                       repository for the image of the Kuma CNI component (default "kuma-cni") --cni-version string                          version of the image of the Kuma CNI component (default "unknown") --control-plane-registry string               registry for the image of the Kuma Control Plane component (default "docker.io/kumahq")
       --control-plane-repository string             repository for the image of the Kuma Control Plane component (default "kuma-cp")
       --control-plane-service-name string           Service name of the Kuma Control Plane (default "kuma-control-plane")